 To the most significant contributions Kircher’s in medicine belongs his research on the Plague.
 Even before 1646, he used a microscope to examine the blood of plague patients.
 In his work Scrutinium Pestis of 1658, he noticed the presence of “small worms” in the blood and concluded that the disease was caused by microorganisms.
-The conclusion was correct, although it is likely that what he saw was in fact red or white blood cells.8] He also proposed hygienic measures such as isolation, quarantine, burninhierog the clothes of the sick and wearing face masks to prevent the spread of the plague.
+The conclusion was correct, although it is likely that what he saw was in fact red or white blood cells.
+He also proposed hygienic measures such as isolation, quarantine, burning the clothes of the sick and wearing face masks to prevent the spread of the plague.

 Next to the many of Kircher’s scientific contributions to society, he invented several machines, one laterna magica being a very early predecessor of the movie projector and another being the attempt of building a perpetual motion object.
 Other machines designed or constructed by Kircher were a lead pipeline, a wind harp, a statue that could speak and hear through a mouthpiece.
 At the same time, he developed a system of encrypted message transmission called stenographia (“secret writing with light”) or cryptologia.
 In contrast to the optical telegraphy of antiquity, this system used a concave mirror which is labeled with the characters to be transmitted.
 With this procedure, military commands could be transmitted over a distance of about three and a half kilometres “tap-proof”.
 He often related to theological topics scientifically.
 For instance he tried to comprehend the technical standard of Noah’s Arc based on the studies of the mathematician Johannes Buteo.

 In Musurgia Universalis (1650) with numerous sheet music examples from contemporary music, Kircher presents his views on music and the theory of affects.
 He believed that the harmony of music reflected the proportions of the universe.
 Organ building is treated in particular detail.
 In this book Kircher describes plans of hydro-powered automatic organs, the characteristics of bird song and the construction of musical instruments.
 In Polygraphia nova (1663) Kircher proposes an artificial universal planning language created by him.
 Kircher took a critical stance towards the possibility of transmutation of metals asserted in alchemy.
 He did not completely rule this out, but said that this was only possible with dark powers or feigned by diabolical deception, which led to critical confrontations with supporters of this direction of alchemy.
 In Phonurgia Nova (1673) Kircher considered the possibilities of transmitting music to remote places.

 During much of his scientific career, Kircher was considered one of the most popular scholars of the world at that time.
 According to the American historian Paula Findlen, Kircher was “the first scholar with a worldwide reputation”.
 He achieved his importance with a double strategy: to his own researches and experiments he added the information he gathered from his correspondence with over 760 other scientists, physicists and above all his Jesuit brothers from all over the world.
 From today’s perspective, his works appear as a mixture of the results of genuine research, thoughtful relationship management, forward-looking intuition, mere speculation, and admirable marketing.
 After his death in 1680, Kircher’s work was largely punished with disrespect until the late 20th century.
 From then on, however, it experienced a certain renaissance.
 Umberto Eco wrote about Kircher both in his novel The Island of the Day before and in his non-fictional texts The Search for Perfect Language and Serendipities.
 Language and Lunacy.

 At yovisto academic video search, you may enjoy a lecture by Dr. Emily Teeter, talking about the Origins of Egyptian Civilization.
 The talk covers lots of Kircher’s scientific interests and was hosted by the University of Chicago’s Oriental Institute in 2011.